 The Boxall Profile was developed hand-in-hand with nurture groups, and the two remain closely linked in practice.
 Marjorie Boxall created nurture groups in Inner London schools during the 1960s to provide children with the developmental experiences they had missed in early life.
 The Profile was designed to identify which children would benefit most from nurture provision and to track their progress within it.

-A nurture group is a small, structured class (typically 6-12 pupils) within a mainstream school, staffed by a teacher and teaching assistant.
+A nurture group is a small, structured class (typically 6-12 learners) within a mainstream school, staffed by a teacher and teaching assistant.
 It provides a predictable, warm environment where children experience the kind of attuned adult attention and structured routines that build social and emotional foundations.
 Sessions typically include a shared breakfast or snack, structured play, explicit teaching of social skills, and supported academic work.

 Research from the Nurture Group Network consistently demonstrates positive outcomes.
 A study by Reynolds, MacKay, and Kearney (2009) found that children attending nurture groups showed significant improvements on Boxall Profile scores after just four terms, with gains maintained after return to mainstream classes.
 Schools report that for every £1 spent on nurture provision, approximately £6 is saved in later intervention costs.